proxmox/proxmox-backup/docs/introduction.rst

 Users with a `Proxmox Backup Server Basic, Standard or Premium Subscription Plan
 <https://www.proxmox.com/en/proxmox-backup-server/pricing>`_ have access to the
-Proxmox Customer Portal.
-The Customer Portal provides support with guaranteed response times from the Proxmox developers.
+`Proxmox Customer Portal <https://my.proxmox.com>`_.
+The customer portal provides support with guaranteed response times from the Proxmox developers.
 For more information or for volume discounts, please contact office@proxmox.com.

 Community Support Forum